cylo/uni10/README.md

 # However...

 For those who are currently using `pyUni10 v1.0` for serious works,
-looking for minor add-ons/patches instead of a paradigm shift,
+if you are looking for minor add-on/patches instead of a paradigm shift,
 you can try **pyUni10-rev** branch of this fork.

 # New Features
  - Better Numpy support
  - Multiprocessing ready
- - (TODO) Fermionic Network contraction
+ - Fermionic Network contraction